What would you do if you woke up in somebody else’s dream? Worse, if you woke up dead?

 2018 Catherine Stowe, The Brainweaver

-Catherine STOWE is the pen name of Mihaela DAMIAN, author of The Brainweaver psychological thriller.
+Catherine STOWE is the pen name of Mihaela Damian, author of The Brainweaver sci-fi psychological thriller.

-Born in Romania, Mihaela grew up in the town of Craiova, at the time when the communist regime was starting to become increasingly suffocating.
+Born in Romania, Mihaela grew up at the time when the communist regime was starting to become increasingly suffocating.
 Her father, an industrial robot designer as a day job and an artist in his spare time, encouraged Mihaela to develop her creativity and authentic expression from an early age.
-Apart from the regular painting and poetry, she really enjoyed writing short stories, whenever the inspiration called her.
+Apart from the regular painting and poetry, she enjoyed writing short stories, whenever the inspiration called her.

 After graduating from university, she lands in Cambridge, UK where she works on understanding and integrating into the English society.
 She starts intensive language classes where suddenly she rediscovers writing and, to her great surprise, her brain starts coming up with a foreign new style, a deeper introspection into human emotions, reasoning and behaviour.
 Maybe it was the stage in her life or expressing in English that produced this strange shift in her creativity processes, but what is certain is that comments like "This is an great story!
 I would love to read more like it," or "Have you thought about writing a book?" really made an impact on her writing love affair.